rrwick/Basecalling-comparison/README.md

 ### Recommendations

-There are three obvious basecaller recommendations to make: Albacore v2.1.10, Guppy v0.3.0 and Chiron v0.3.
+There are three obvious basecaller recommendations to make: Albacore v2.1.10, Guppy v0.5.1 and Chiron v0.3.

 The current version of Albacore (v2.1.10) is probably the best basecaller choice for most users.
 It has very good read accuracy, produces decent assemblies, runs reasonably quickly, is easy to use and has many useful features such as barcode demultiplexing.
-If you have a GPU, Guppy v0.3.0 can produce essentially the same basecalls in much less time, but it is not yet publicly available and lacks barcode demultiplexing.
-I suspect there will come a day when Guppy is my definitive recommendation, but it's still early in its development.
+If you have a GPU, Guppy v0.5.1 can produce essentially the same basecalls in much less time, but it is not yet publicly available and lacks barcode demultiplexing.
+I suspect the day is coming when Guppy replaces Albacore and it may then become my definitive recommendation.

 My last recommendation, Chiron v0.3, is more complicated.
 Its pre-Nanopolish assembly accuracy is outstanding, and it also had the best post-Nanopolish (methylation-aware) assembly, though only by a small margin.
 It may therefore be the best choice when assembly accuracy is paramount.
 However, Chiron is much slower than Albacore and only a viable option if you have a powerful GPU to accelerate the process.
 Even with powerful GPUs, basecalling an entire MinION run could take a very long time.
 I would therefore only recommend Chiron to users with a small volume of reads.